3D VR Sketch Guided 3D Shape Prototyping and Exploration: Introduction

-Existing works on 3D shape modeling assume rather carefully created inputs and focus more on the interface and logistics of the sketching process.
-In this paper, we propose a method for 3D shape modeling using 3D VR sketching, but unlike existing works, we aim at rapidly drawn sketches that can be created by anyone and can potentially be quite inaccurate.
-Such sketches are also more appropriate for the earlier 3D shape idea exploration stage -- commonly referred to as the ideation stage.
-Assuming that the input VR sketch is sparse and potentially ambiguous, we argue that it is not enough to return one 3D shape model, but rather, we want to ensure that multiple shape variations can be generated resembling the input sketch, as shown in Fig. \ref{fig:teaser}.
-The user can then either directly pick one of the models, or refine the design given the visualized 3D shapes, or multiple shapes can be used in some physical simulation process to select an optimal shape within the constraints provided in the form of a VR sketch.
+Existing works on 3D shape modeling assume carefully created inputs and focus primarily on the interface and logistics of the sketching process.
+In this paper, we introduce a novel method for 3D shape modeling that utilizes 3D VR sketching.
+Our method does not require professional sketch training or detailed sketches and is trained and tested on a dataset of sketches created by participants without art experience.
+This approach ensures that our model can accommodate a diverse range of users and handle sketches that might be less polished or precise, making it more accessible and practical for real-world applications.
+Considering the sparsity of VR sketches, a single 3D shape model may not match the user's intention.
+Therefore, we advocate for generating multiple shape variations that closely resemble the input sketch, as demonstrated in \cref{fig:teaser}.
+The user can then either directly pick one of the models, or refine the design given the visualized 3D shapes, or multiple shapes can be used in some physical simulation process to select the optimal shape within the constraints of the VR sketch.

-One of the challenges of working with freehand VR sketches is the lack of datasets, the limited size of such datasets, and the nature of such datasets.
-We tackle the associated challenge by carefully designing our method and training it step-by-step to obtain robust performance.
-Sketch-based modeling requires datasets with instance-level correspondence between 3D models and sketches.
+Working with freehand VR sketches presents several challenges due to the lack of datasets.
 We are aware of only one fine-grained dataset of VR sketches by Luo et al.~\cite{luo2021fine}, which we use in this work.
-The additional challenge of working with this data comes from the misalignments between sketches and 3D shapes.
+The challenge of working with this data comes from its limited size and the misalignment between sketches and 3D shapes.
 Luo et al.~\cite{luo2021fine} let participants sketch in an area different from the one where the reference 3D shape is displayed.
-This allows them to model the scenario of sketching from memory or imagination, however, results in a lack of alignment between 3D shapes and sketches, as shown in Fig. \ref{fig:problems}.
+This allows to model the scenario of sketching from memory or imagination, however, results in a lack of alignment between 3D shapes and sketches, as shown in \cref{fig:problems}.
 Considering the misalignment of sketches and shapes in the dataset, and the ambiguity of the VR sketches, we aim to generate shapes with good fidelity to an input sketch, rather than the reference shape.

 We represent our sketches as point clouds, and regress Signed Distance Fields (SDFs) values \cite{park2019deepsdf} representing 3D shapes.
 Despite, the seemingly simple nature of the problem, we found that training an auto-encoder in an end-to-end manner results in poor performance due to a dataset's limited size and sketch-shape misalignments discussed above.
 We, therefore, start by training an SDF auto-decoder, similar to the one proposed by Park et al.~\cite{park2019deepsdf}.
 We then propose several losses that allow us to efficiently train our sketch encoder.
 In particular, we design a sketch fidelity loss, exploiting the fact that sketch strokes represent 3D shape surface points.
 Leveraging the properties of SDF, this implies that the regressed SDF values in the points sampled from sketch strokes should be close to zero.
 To be able to sample multiple 3D shapes for a given input sketch, we adopt a conditional normalizing flow (CNF) model \cite{dinh2014nice}, trained to model the distribution of the latent space of 3D shapes.
 During the training of CNF, we again leverage the introduced sketch fidelity loss, improving the fidelity of reconstruction to the input sketch.